The Pacific War Online Encyclopedia

 to direct operations at Aitape.

+The weather was heavily overcast on the morning of the invasion, which hindered ground air support but also concealed the invasion convoy from Japanese searches.
 Over 84,000 Americans were put ashore against just 11,000 defenders, who were caught by surprise and put up only light resistance.
-Of these, only about a thousand were combat troops, mostly from 90 Guard Force.
+Only about a thousand of the defenders were combat troops, mostly from 90 Guard Force.
 The remainder were service troops that fled into the hills when the preinvasion bombardment began.
 In addition, the Japanese command situation at Hollandia was badly confused.
-Adachi had sent Major General Kitazano from Wewak to take command of the defenses just ten days before the American landings.
-Kitazano was apparently killed on the first day of the landings, and Teshima ordered the disgraced Inada to take over command of the defenses.
+Adachi had sent Kitazono Toyozo from Wewak to take command of the defenses just ten days before the American landings.
+Kitazono's fate is uncertain, but apparently he escaped the area to survive the war, and Teshima ordered the new commander of 6 Air Division, Inada Masazumi, to take over command of the defenses.

 The landing at Tanahmerah Bay almost became a